osrf-migration/vrx-wiki/tutorials/Creating a custom WAM-V Thruster and Sensor Configuration For Competition.md

        $ roslaunch vrx_gazebo sandisland.launch
     ```

 2. Look at the WAM-V in sand island.
-It currently has the default thruster configuration and sensor configuration for sandisland.launch (as of June 6, 2019, default is H thruster configuration and no sensors).
-You can click View => Transparent to see the thrusters.
+It currently has the default thruster configuration and sensor configuration for sandisland.launch (as of June 6, 2019, default is [H thruster configuration](https://bitbucket.org/osrf/vrx/wiki/tutorials/PropulsionConfiguration) and no sensors).
+In Gazebo, click View => Transparent to see the thrusters.

     ![Default_Sensors_And_Thrusters.png](https://bitbucket.org/repo/BgXLzgM/images/2154255799-Default_Sensors_And_Thrusters.png)